Laboratoire-de-Chemoinformatique/hyfactor/README.md

 # HyFactor

-Graph-based architectures are becoming increasingly popular as a tool for structure generation.
-Here, we introduce a novel open-source architecture HyFactor which is inspired by previously reported DEFactor architecture and based on hydrogen labeled graphs.
-Since the original DEFactor code was not available, its updated implementation (ReFactor) was prepared in this work for benchmarking purposes.
+HyFactor is an open-source architecture for structure generation using graph-based approaches.
+It is based on the new type of molecular graph - Hydrogen-count Labelled Graph (HLG).
+This graph, similar to the InChI linear notation, considers the number of hydrogens attached to the heavy atoms instead of the bond types.
+Additionally, with HyFactor we add ReFactor architecture, which is based molecular graph-based architecture with defactorization procedure adopted from the reported DEFactor architecture.

+This repository includes official implementations of HyFactor, ReFactor and functions for translation molecular graph to HLG and back.

-__For more details please refer to the [paper](https://chemrxiv.org/engage/chemrxiv/article-details/61aa38576d4e8f3bdba8aead)__
+__For more details please refer to the [paper](https://pubs.acs.org/doi/10.1021/acs.jcim.2c00744)__

 If you are using this repository in your paper, please cite us as:

 ```
-Akhmetshin T, Lin A, Mazitov D, Ziaikin E, Madzhidov T, Varnek A (2021)
-HyFactor: Hydrogen-count labelled graph-based defactorization Autoencoder.
-ChemRxiv. doi: 10.26434/chemrxiv-2021-18x0d
+HyFactor: A Novel Open-Source, Graph-Based Architecture for Chemical Structure Generation
+Tagir Akhmetshin, Arkadii Lin, Daniyar Mazitov, Yuliana Zabolotna, Evgenii Ziaikin, Timur Madzhidov, and Alexandre Varnek
+Journal of Chemical Information and Modeling 2022 62 (15), 3524-3534
+DOI: 10.1021/acs.jcim.2c00744
 ```

 ## Data